 "They make me SO ANGRY!!"

 I was at the end of my rope!
-My husband gave me a reassuring hug and went upstairs to change his clothes which was his normal routine.
+My husband gave me a reassuring hug and went upstairs to change his clothes.

-As I stood at the kitchen sink preparing the evening meal, I felt as if God showed me something very interesting about myself and this situation.
+As I stood at the kitchen sink preparing the evening meal, I felt as if the Holy Spirit showed me something very interesting about myself and this situation.

-It was as if He spoke to my heart and said, “Donna, your kids are not making you angry… The anger is already a part of your heart and their actions simply bring it to the surface.
-Know that only I can change your heart, so give your heart to me.”
+It was as if He spoke to my heart and said, "Donna, your kids are not making you angry… The anger is already a part of your heart, and their actions simply bring it to the surface.
+Know that only I can change your heart, so give these emotions to me."

 The busyness of the moment was stilled by His truth.

-In that moment, with the kids playing in the background and my dinner preparations in full swing, I paused and confessed, “God, forgive me.
+At that moment, with the kids playing in the background and my dinner preparations in full swing, I paused and confessed, "Father, forgive me.
 Take my heart.
-I release this anger to you.”
+I release this anger to you."

 I am not sure what God did in my heart at that moment, but I am convinced He heard my prayer.
-His truth had truly flooded my heart and my only choice was to release God to do His work in me.
+God's truth had truly flooded my heart and my only choice was to release the Spirit to do His work in me.

 And now, there are certainly moments of frustration when things do not go as I would like.
-But the anger, gritted teeth, and frustration with its flaming reactions no longer defines who I am.
+But the anger, gritted teeth, and frustration with its flaming reactions no longer define me.

-Could you pray, “God, my anger reveals a heart in desperate need of Your touch.
+What about you?
+What is the emotional struggle you face?
+Today, would it help your heart to pray, "Father, my emotions reveal a heart in desperate need of Your touch.
 Only You can change me.
-Forgive me and begin a deep work in my heart.”
+I ask you to begin a deep work in my heart."

-This powerful prayer is one I continue to pray and encourage you to do the same.
+This powerful prayer is one I continue to pray over myself and encourage you to do the same.
 You and those closest to you will see a beautiful transformation.